MikeRogers0/MikeRogersIO/source/blog/2009-02-04-cron-jobs-cpanel.html.md

 ## Related Links

-If you are interested in learning more about crons, please check out the following sources:
+If you are interested in learning more about Cron Jobs, please check out the following sources:

 * [Newbie: Intro to cron](http://www.unixgeeks.org/security/newbie/unix/cron-1.html)
 * [cron - Wikipedia](https://en.wikipedia.org/wiki/Cron)